 Note that shrinkflation cannot be viewed as a fraud or misrepresentation of products.
 Producers always indicate the weight, volume, or quantity of their products on packaging labels.
 It’s not illegal – it’s just sneaky.

 1. Higher production costs

 Rising production costs are generally the primary cause of shrinkflation.
-Increases in the cost of ingredients or raw materials, energy commodities, and labor increase production costs and subsequently diminish the profit margins of producers.
+Increases in the cost of ingredients or raw materials, energy commodities, and labor increase production costs and subsequently diminish producers’ profit margins.

-Reducing the weight, volume, or quantity of the products while keeping the same retail price tag can improve the producer’s profit margin.
+Reducing the products’ weight, volume, or quantity while keeping the same retail price tag can improve the producer’s profit margin.
 At the same time, the average consumer will not notice a small reduction in quantity.
 Thus, sales volume will not be affected.